alumina-lang/alumina/MISSING.md

 - How does Equatable and Comparable work for pointers?
 Autoref makes this quite complicated...
 Maybe it's better to simply not have that.
 - Some limited pattern matching in macros (optional arguments)
 - Ability to define types in function scope (especially for ENums, very useful for state machines).
 Simple in theory, but the same caveats apply as with lambdas: these can bind generic placeholders, so they need to be monomorphized carefully.
+- Some bug with ambient impl placeholders and mixins.
+Not sure yet.

 ## Grammar, parsing, AST